Lena Dunham: 2018–present: Second book, Camping, and other work

 In response to the 2020 coronavirus pandemic, in March 2020 Dunham announced she would write a serialized novel, Verified Strangers, as a response to social isolation.
-She added that the act was a response to help herself and the readers in the time of anxiety.
+She added that the act was a response to help herself and the readers in a time of anxiety.
 The serialization started later that month on the Vogue website.
 Dunham directed and served as an executive producer on the first episode of HBO's Industry.
 That same year, she appeared in The Stand In directed by Jamie Babbit.
 In 2021, Dunham had a small role in Music, directed by Sia.
-She also served as an executive producer on Genera+ion, a dramedy for HBO Max.
+She also served as an executive producer on Generation, a dramedy for HBO Max.

 In 2022, Dunham's second feature film, Sharp Stick, starring Kristine Froseth, Dunham, and Jon Bernthal, was released to mixed reviews.
-She also directed, wrote, and produced Catherine Called Birdy, an adaption of the children's novel of the same name by Karen Cushman for Working Title Films.
+She also directed, wrote, and produced her third film, Catherine Called Birdy, an adaption of the children's novel of the same name by Karen Cushman for Working Title Films.
+The film had its world premiere at the Toronto International Film Festival on September 12, 2022.
+It was released in a limited release on September 23, 2022, by Amazon Studios, prior to streaming on Prime Video on October 7, 2022.
+In December 2023, Netflix announced that Too Much, a new series co-created, written, executive produced, and directed by Dunham, would enter production the following year in the United Kingdom.

+In July 2025, Dunham and her husband Luis Felber created and released the Netflix series romantic comedy television series Too Much starring Megan Stalter and Will Sharp under the Working Title Television and Dunham's company Good Thing Going.
+Dunham directed, produced and wrote the series and received positive reviews from critics.
+After the release of the show in September, Dunham announced her second memoir Famestick.